asyncapi/spec-json-schemas/README.md

 // Do something with the schema.
 ```

+# Repository structure

+- schemas/
 # Modifying the schemas
-Making changes to schemas version 2.2.0 or beyond should no longer be manually changed in the `./schemas` folder, but instead be done in their definition located in `definitions`.
+Making changes to schemas version 2.2.0 or beyond, should no longer be manually changed in the `./schemas` folder, but instead be done in their definition located in `definitions`.

 ## Creating a new version
-To create a new version, simply copy paste the prior version (such as `2.2.0`) and adapt what ever changes is needed from there.
+To create a new version, simply run the npm script `npm run startNewVersion --newVersion=x.x.x`.

+And replace `x.x.x` with the new version you want to create.